 A Brief History of El Encanto

-The street names were chosen in a contest which requested Spanish names and their English translations, the winners were awarded $5 per winning entry.
+The street names were chosen in a contest which requested Spanish names and their English translations.
+600 entries were submitted and the winners were awarded $5 per winning entry.
 Some of the winning names were: Calle Resplandor (Splendor Street), Calle Belleza (Beauty Street), Calle de Amistad (Friendship Street), Calle Portal (Entrance Street), and Calle Mirasol (Sunny View Street).

 Many homes designed by prominent architects

 Deed restrictions that were in effect until the early 1960s required architectural review of all building plans by Tucson architect Merritt Starkweather.
 Starkweather continued to review all plans until the 1970s.
 These initial deed restrictions specified that all homes had to be upscale versions of Southwestern Revival style including “Moroccan, Spanish, Italian, Mexican, Indian, or Early Californian Architecture”, but as those styles went out of vogue, Starkweather also accepted ranch style and more modern styles as well.
 Starkweather is best known for his work designing the Arizona Inn, commissioned by Isabella Greenway.